EnMasseProject/enmasse/README.md

     curl -X PUT -H "content-type: application/json" --data-binary @addresses.json http://$(oc get service -o jsonpath='{.spec.clusterIP}' admin):8080/v1/enmasse/addresses

-The REST API will deploy the configuration to the storage controller, which will create and delete brokers to match the desired state.
+The REST API will deploy the configuration to the address controller, which will create and delete brokers to match the desired state.

 Each address that set store-and-forward=true must also refer to a flavor.